 After listening to a radio show we hosted on celiac disease, a listener shared this story:

 “Your program may have saved my life.
 I know it saved my sanity.

 “The more people talked on the show, the more I thought ‘That sounds like me!’
 I had heard of celiac disease, but I did not know it could show up in adulthood.
 I figured I had nothing to lose by eliminating wheat from my diet for a while.

 “After a week of rice and vegetables, I couldn’t believe how much better I felt.
 The bloating, gas, diarrhea, and puffiness were gone.
 Best of all, though, the depression, lethargy and inability to concentrate and think began to lift.

 “Not long before, I had insisted my doctor test me for Alzheimer’s!
 I was losing my ability to recognize faces.
 I couldn’t have written a letter because I wouldn’t have been able to sustain a train of thought long enough to get past the first paragraph.”

-New research from the Mayo Clinic suggests that celiac disease should be considered when people start having trouble thinking, doing simple math or remembering things (Archives of Neurology, Oct.
+Research from the Mayo Clinic suggested that celiac disease should be considered when people start having trouble thinking, doing simple math or remembering things (Hu et al, Archives of Neurology, Oct.
 2006).
 A review of patient records revealed several people who had been diagnosed with both celiac disease and dementia.
 In two cases, following a gluten-free diet reversed the cognitive decline.

 Celiac disease is far more common than most people realize.
 It often goes undiagnosed for years because symptoms are varied and nonspecific.
 Perhaps as this condition gets more attention, it will become rare for people to suffer from the debilitating consequences.